Where are They? Down Thayer!

 Thayer Brook Cascades, Kent

-These falls (cascades, officially) are included in the new (2013) Connecticut Waterfalls guidebook, so I’m adding this page a year after visiting.
+These falls (cascades, officially) are included in the (2013) Connecticut Waterfalls guidebook, so I’m adding this page a year after visiting.
 And since I’m lazy, I’m not going to go find the CD that contains the original pictures to give you the lovely giant waterfall picture you so richly deserve.
 Since I didn’t know this cascade would make a guidebook in the future, I didn’t spend any time taking a proper picture, so this is all I’ve got.

 I kind of love that Dunn and Butler include these falls in their book, if only because they require a decent amount of effort to enjoy.
 They shouldn’t all be easy, should they?
 The guide notes, and I sort of chuckle at, “it makes sense to visit this small cascade only if you are already hiking on the Appalachian Trail.”